ApurvaBire/DS-ML-Insights-with-Pyhton/README.md

 ---

-▪️ Machine Learning Algorithms
+🤖 Machine Learning Algorithms Used

-Each ML model includes:

-Data preparation steps

-Model training

-Accuracy evaluation

-Visualization of results

-✅ Algorithms:
+This repository implements essential supervised learning algorithms using Python and scikit-learn.
+Below is a brief overview of each:

-Simple Linear Regression – Predicting continuous values from input variables
+🔹 Simple Linear Regression

+A regression technique used to model the relationship between a single independent variable and a continuous dependent variable by fitting a straight line.

-Logistic Regression – Classifying binary outcomes (Yes/No, 0/1)
+🔹 Logistic Regression

+A classification algorithm used to predict binary outcomes (e.g., Yes/No, 0/1) based on input variables.
+It outputs probabilities and uses the sigmoid function.

-K-Nearest Neighbors (KNN) – Classifying instances based on nearest data points
+🔹 K-Nearest Neighbors (KNN)

+A distance-based classification algorithm that assigns a label based on the majority class among the 'k' closest data points in the training set.

-Support Vector Machines (SVM) – Separating classes using hyperplanes in feature space
+🔹 Support Vector Machine (SVM)

+A powerful classification algorithm that finds the optimal hyperplane to separate classes.
+It works well with high-dimensional data and can handle non-linear boundaries using kernels.

+This repository contains modular and well-documented Jupyter Notebooks that walk through the complete data science workflow from data acquisition to model building.
+Each notebook includes examples, explanations, and visual outputs.

+Thanks for visiting, and happy coding!😊